Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 Februari 2026 20.11.50 UTC
+- WIB: Minggu, 15 Februari 2026 21.39.49 UTC
-- WITA: Minggu, 15 Februari 2026 21.11.50 UTC
+- WITA: Minggu, 15 Februari 2026 22.39.49 UTC
-- WIT: Minggu, 15 Februari 2026 22.11.50 UTC
+- WIT: Minggu, 15 Februari 2026 23.39.49 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: motivational
+Kategori: inspirational